-January 1, 2018
+In effect January 1, 2029

-Note added April 2024: An amended National Requirement was approved on March 12, 2024.
+This amended National Requirement was approved on March 12, 2024.
 It will come into effect on January 1, 2029, with application to spring 2029 graduates of approved Canadian common law programs and to NCA applicants whose files are ready to be assessed on or after January 1, 2029.
-Federation of Law Societies of Canada
+The January 1, 2018 National Requirement will remain in effect until that time.